 We believe God’s strategy for fulfilling the Great Commission is planting churches.
 Church planting is the most effective strategy for seeing lives and communities transformed by the gospel.
-We also believe that everything rises and falls on leadership.
+We also believe that almost everything rises and falls on leadership.
 Our Church Planting Residency is designed to prepare planters to best steward their gifts to have their maximum impact through church planting.